641n/641n.github.io/index.md

 ### Multiple pages in GitHub Pages

 In order to add additional pages that matches your theme you need to do some tinkering.
 Check out [this page](https://phuston.github.io/patrickandfrantonarethebestninjas/howto) to learn how to create multiple pages in GitHub.
 Alternatively, you can create additional repositories with individual pages and link all of them.

+### Static Site Generators

+Static Site Generators are generally faster than Dynamic Sites, hence its popularity.
+GitHub pages make use of the Jekyll Static Site Generator but there are other generators on the Web.
+Check this site for the [list](https://jamstack.org/generators/) of the popular Static Site Generators.

 ### About Me